 Entrepreneur Bernice Dapaah founded The Ghana Bamboo Bike Initiative in 2009, (although Danso claims the Initiative did not start producing bikes until the latter part of 2015).
 This award-winning Kumasi-based organisation was a spin-off from the Bright Generation Community Foundation and its Afrocentric Bamboo Ltd arm and has gained the backing of the UN.
 There is also Bamboo Bike Project which was established by two Columbia University research scientists and involved collaboration with Kwaku Sarpong – an investor in Kumasi-based business Bamboo Bikes Limited (BBL).
 It is not clear if this initiative is still active but both BBL and Booomers have a connection to American bike manufacturer Craig Calfee.

 Danso initially worked with Calfee, who owned bamboo bike company Bamboosero, in 2009.
-During the same year, Danso had established the Yonso Project – a social enterprise initiative named after his village that supports tackling social enterprise and youth unemployment.
+During the same year, Danso had established the Yonso Project – a social enterprise initiative named after his village in the Ashanti Region that supports tackling social enterprise and youth unemployment.
 Through the partnership, Calfee trained Yonso locals to manufacture bamboo bike and all bikes were branded with the Bamboosero name.
 The success of the scheme meant Danso was eventually able to go it alone and rebranded production under the Yonso Project to Booomers in 2014.